-I have published in The American Interest, Asia Times, Boston Globe, International Herald Tribune, Christian Science Monitor, New York Times, The Guardian (UK), Washington Times, Wilson Quarterly, The Nation, The National Interest, Providence Journal, World Development, The Fletcher Forum, and Harvard International Review.
+I have published in The American Interest, Asia Times, Boston Globe, International Herald Tribune, Christian Science Monitor, Foreign Policy, The International New York Times, The Guardian (UK), Responsible Statecraft, The Wilson Quarterly, The Nation, The National Interest,The Fletcher Forum (Tufts), the Harvard International Review, and the Yale Journal of International Affairs.
 My articles in Russian have appeared in some of the country's leading social science journals and newspapers.

 My books include, The Tragedy of Ukraine: What Classical Greek Tragedy Can Teach Us About Conflict Resolution (De Gruyter, 2023), Crafting Democracy: How Novgorod has Coped with Rapid Social Change (Cornell, 2004), The Rebirth of Russian Democracy: An Interpretation of Political Culture (Harvard, 1995), and Russian Foreign Policy: From Empire to Nation-State, co-authored with the late Alvin Z. Rubinstein (Longman, 1997).